xxyjoel/xxyjoel.github.io/_posts/2020-05-28-django-bootstrap4-python.md

 ![website_boot_sample](/img/website_boot_sample.png)

-NOTE: github pages does not seem to like much of the html-code-as-markdown, resulting in liquid tag errors... hence this post is not as verbose as originally desired
+NOTE: github pages does not seem to like much of the html-code-as-markdown, resulting in liquid tag errors... hence this post is not as verbose as originally desired, such as propper directory strucutre format and installed apps